-Situated along the Arroyo Seco Parkway, which connects Los Angeles and Pasadena, are an incredible amount of historic spots for you to explore.
-Among them in the Lummis House which is one of the oldest structures in the area.
-Built around the late 1800’s, this house was home to the first city editor of the LA Times, Charles Lummis, and is a great spot to explore to see early Los Angeles history.
+Along the Arroyo Seco Parkway, which connects Los Angeles and Pasadena, there are an incredible amount of historical spots for you to explore.
+Among them in the Lummis House, which is one of the oldest structures in the area.
+Built in the late 1800s, this house was home to the first city editor of the LA Times, Charles Lummis, and is a great spot to explore to see early Los Angeles history.
 Here is all the information so you can check it out.

 - Location: 200 E Ave 43, Los Angeles, CA 90031

 While he resided in this house, he entertained many notable people include John Muir in the guest house.
-During that time he became a huge proponent for Native American history and did lots to establish the preservation of many artifacts in what became the Southwest Museum, the oldest museum in LA.
+During that time, he became a huge proponent for Native American history.
+He did lots to establish the preservation of many artifacts in what became the Southwest Museum, the oldest museum in LA.